Karl Herzfeld: Career

 While at Johns Hopkins, Herzfeld did considerable research with the chemist Francis O. Rice, who joined the University as an associate professor the same year Herzfeld arrived.
 Their 1928 paper considered the role of molecular vibrations in the transfer of energy between ultrasonic waves and gas molecules.
 At Johns Hopkins, Herzfeld worked with other European colleagues on the University's physics faculty, namely James Franck and Maria Goeppert-Mayer, who were awarded Nobel Prizes in Physics in 1925 and 1963, respectively.
-Franck came to Johns Hopkins after he left Germany in 1933, where he had been ordinarius professor of experimental physics and Director of the Second Institute for Experimental Physics at the University of Göttingen and a close colleague of Max Born, who was Director of the Institute of Theoretical Physics at Göttingen.
+Franck came to Johns Hopkins after he left Germany in 1933, where he had been ordinarius professor of experimental physics and director of the Second Institute for Experimental Physics at the University of Göttingen and a close colleague of Max Born, who was director of the Institute of Theoretical Physics at Göttingen.
 Goeppert-Mayer was a student of Born, and she joined the Johns Hopkins faculty in 1931.
 Goeppert-Mayer and Herzfeld published articles on states of aggregation and nuclear fusion reactions.
 Herzfeld coauthored articles with Franck on photosynthesis, one being after they had both left Johns Hopkins.
 John Archibald Wheeler, who became a prominent physicist, took his PhD under Herzfeld in 1933.

-In 1936, Herzfeld moved to The Catholic University of America in Washington, DC, where he remained until his death in 1978.
+In 1936, Herzfeld moved to The Catholic University of America in Washington, D.C., where he lived until his death in 1978.
 He received emeritus status in 1969 and stayed active for the rest of his life.